jz7479-JZ/bootcamp_Jie_Zeng/homework/homework1/README.md

 ## Problem Statement
-In academic research, education, and technical publishing, mathematical formulas often appear in image form (scanned documents, lecture slides, handwritten notes).
-These images are not editable and cannot be directly processed by LaTeX-based typesetting systems.
-The problem is how to create a reliable method for converting mathematical formulas from images into accurate LaTeX code.
-This would save time for researchers, educators, and students, and improve the accuracy and efficiency of producing technical documents.
+In stock investing and quantitative research, investors rely on various technical indicators (such as moving averages, MACD, RSI, Bollinger Bands, etc.) to analyze trends and make trading decisions.
+Manually downloading and calculating these indicators is time-consuming and error-prone, especially when data sources are fragmented or need to be updated in real time.
+The goal of this project is to build an automated tool that can batch-fetch historical stock data and compute common technical indicators, helping investors and researchers conduct market analysis and strategy development more efficiently.

 ## Stakeholder & User
-- **Primary stakeholders:** Researchers, educators, students in STEM fields, and publishers who frequently deal with mathematical documents.
+- **Primary stakeholders:** Individual investors, quantitative researchers, and investment research teams.
-- **End users:** Individuals who need to quickly and accurately convert formula images into LaTeX code for papers, assignments, or presentations.
+- **End users:** Users who need to quickly obtain, calculate, and update stock technical indicators (such as retail investors, analysts, and quantitative traders).
-- **Workflow context:** Users upload or capture an image, the system processes it, and outputs LaTeX code that can be pasted into Overleaf, TeX editors, or Markdown documents.
+- **Workflow context:** Users only need to input stock codes and time ranges, and the system will automatically fetch market data, calculate the required technical indicators, and output results for use in Excel/Notebooks/visualization platforms.

 ## Useful Answer & Decision
-- **Type:** Predictive / Artifact
+- **Type:** Descriptive / Artifact
-- **Metric:** Conversion accuracy (LaTeX correctness rate), processing time per formula.
+- **Metric:** Accuracy of indicator calculations (compared with standard libraries), stability of data retrieval, and runtime efficiency.
-- **Artifact:** A software tool (script, web app, or notebook) that accepts formula images and outputs LaTeX code.
+- **Artifact:** A script or notebook tool that automatically fetches stock data and computes a set of common technical indicators.

 ## Assumptions & Constraints
-- Sufficient training data of formula images and their corresponding LaTeX.
+- Available data sources (such as Yahoo Finance, Tushare, AkShare, etc.) can provide complete historical stock data.
-- Ability to process common formats (PNG, JPG, PDF snapshots).
+- Technical indicators are calculated based on standard formulas and can be validated against professional software.
-- Reasonable processing time (under 5 seconds per formula).
+- The tool should complete tasks within a reasonable time (e.g., <5 seconds per stock).
-- Compliance with licensing for datasets and libraries used.
+- Must account for API rate limits and data source compliance.

 ## Known Unknowns / Risks
-- OCR model’s ability to handle complex multi-line equations.
+- Data consistency issues across different sources.
-- Handling handwritten vs. printed formulas.
+- APIs may have rate limits or require paid subscriptions.
-- Accuracy drop for noisy or low-resolution images.
+- Data for less-traded stocks or suspended securities may be incomplete.
-- Risk of LaTeX syntax errors requiring manual correction.
+- Users may later demand more complex indicators or cross-market data support.

 ## Lifecycle Mapping
 Goal → Stage → Deliverable
-- Build a reliable formula recognition model → Problem Framing & Scoping (Stage 01) → Scoping paragraph, repo setup, stakeholder artifact
+- Establish automated data fetching and indicator calculation workflow → Problem Framing & Scoping (Stage 01) → Project scoping, README, stakeholder artifact
-- Collect and preprocess dataset → Data Collection (Stage 02) → Clean labeled dataset
+- Integrate data sources and basic indicator calculations → Data Collection (Stage 02) → Scripts and cleaned dataset
-- Train and evaluate recognition model → Modeling (Stage 03) → Trained model with metrics report
+- Expand technical indicator library and visualization → Modeling (Stage 03) → Technical indicator analysis and visualization tool

 ## Repo Plan
-- **data** – Stores raw and cleaned formula images with corresponding LaTeX labels.
+- **data** – Stores downloaded stock historical data and computed indicators.
-- **src** – Python scripts for data preprocessing, model training, inference, and result validation.
+- **src** – Python scripts (data fetching, indicator calculation, API handling).
-- **notebooks** – Jupyter notebooks for exploratory analysis, prototyping, and testing.
+- **notebooks** – Jupyter notebooks (exploration, testing, demonstration of results).
-- **docs** – Project documentation, reports, and visualizations.
+- **docs** – Documentation and reports (project goals, technical notes, user guide).
-- **Cadence for updates** - updates weekly.
+- **Cadence for updates** – Weekly updates.